developeremma/group-project-1/README.md

 This is our first class group project.
-This is a web app called D.A.D - Die Another Day
+This is a web app called SOS - Stuck Out Somewhere
 SOS App for people that are stuck in an emergency situation
 Contributors:
 Chris Stento